Choose a safe password

 Enabling Two-Factor Authentication (2FA) is a strong step towards securing your account with a secondary authentication token or code.
 Whenever you attempt to sign in to the Wyze app, 2FA is an additional barrier to protect your account.

-We use two methods for 2FA:
+We use three methods for 2FA:

 - Text message (SMS): Sends a text to your phone containing the associated code.